-Education To truly claim this as the American Century, we must have an education system second to none.
+To truly claim this as the American Century, we must have an education system second to none.
 As with health care and so many other paramount issues of this time, the states are lighting the way, and Washington must not derail your efforts.
 The six eduction goals you devised -- by working in a non-partisan manner -- set the national agenda for change in education for the rest of this century.
 They are based on the need for a community by community, school by school effort by parents, teachers, the localities and the states.
+But, those goals are jeopardized in my view by a bill making its

-But, those goals are jeopardized in my view by a bill making its hrough Congress.
-The House version seeks to reverse local way through Congress. control of our schools and impose what are called "national delivery standards," which would be overseen by a "National Education Standards and Improvement Council."
+But, those goals are jeopardized in my view by a bill making its way through Congress.
+The House version seeks to reverse local control of our schools and impose what are called "national delivery standards," which would be overseen by a "National Education Standards and Improvement Council."
 In a nutshell, rather than concerning ourselves with whether our students are actually learning, the federal government could dictate class size, the number of computers per student, possibly even the textbooks to be used.
-The bill even prohibits any federal money from being used for national testing to determine if these new federal standards were doing any good.
+That bill even prohibits any federal money from being used for national testing to determine if these new federal standards were doing any good.

 It's a prescription for control and ruination by Washington, and we need bipartisan help in defeating it.
 While some of you would disagree, I believe the direction of education should be moving just the opposite way, toward initiatives like California's proposition 174, which would provide vouchers to parents so they could decide where to send their children.
-This competition in the field of education would certainly bring us more results than anything
+This competition in the field of education would certainly bring us more results than anything Washington would mandate.

-Washington would mandate